alexpasmantier/television/docs/getting-started/03-first-channel.md

 ## Step 1: Create the Channel File

-Let's build a channel to browse and preview TLDR pages (quick command references).
+The channel will browse and preview TLDR pages (quick command references).

 Create a new file: